-ETFs make money the same way mutual funds and index funds make money– through dividends and capital gains.
+ETFs make money the same way mutual funds make money– through dividends and capital gains.

 Benefits of Investing in ETFs

 1) Low Cost

-ETFs are passively managed just like Index Funds which means you have lower costs!
+ETFs are usually passively managed which means you have lower costs!
 Woo!
-For example, an actively managed mutual fund fee is usually about 1-3% of your portfolio plus fees when you buy and sell; Index funds can be as low as 0% to .5%, and ETFs can be as low as 0.03%.
+For example, an actively managed mutual fund fee is usually about 1-3% of your portfolio plus fees when you buy and sell; Index mutual funds can be as low as 0% to .5%, and ETFs can be as low as 0.03%.

 2) Immediate Diversification